Forge Your Own Chains – The Strangers’ Story (w/ MP3)

 Forge Your Own Chains – Damon’s Story (w/ MP3)

 One of our favorite songs on Forge Your Own Chains is Damon’s “Don’t You Feel Me,” which you can listen to here.
 We liked it so much that we had to get Guilty Simpson and Oh No to rock their own interpretations of the song.
-These versions are only available on our Fan Club 45 for the release – available on Stones Throw’s webstore and other select retailers until supplies run out.
+These versions are only available on our Fan Club 45 for the release – available with select retailers until supplies run out.

 Egon recently caught up with Damon in his Southern Californian beachside home (Damon’s done pretty well for himself – with original copies of his Song of a Gypsy selling for over $3000, we suppose it’s fitting):